coop-machine/coop-machine/README.md

 coop-machine is a virtual machine dedicated to cooperative processes and cooperating processors.

-It has three components : a development environment, a validation tool, and a execution environment.
+It has three components : development, validation and execution environments.

 ## Development environment